CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 * A brief look into the challenges of APIs from the publisher and consumer's perspective
 * Mapping the Cloud Design Patterns to the above challenges and tying this to API Management
 * A quick tour of the core concepts of API Management
-* A brief walk-through of the Azure API Management creation experience, and setting up a basic API
+* A brief walkthrough of the Azure API Management creation experience, and setting up a basic API

 We'll be continuing this series on in future posts.
 I'd like to explore different policies that could be used to achieve specific objectives.
 I may be granular and have a separate post per policy, which gives us the opportunity to go into some depth in each post.